Isn’t latex a synthetic/man-made material?

 Why is your natural latex grey?

-If you’re wondering why our latex is grey instead of white, it’s because we mix in a touch of graphite to make it naturally fire-retardant, ensuring it meets all the British fire regulation standards and is completely safe for your homes
+If you’re wondering why our latex is grey instead of white, it’s because we mix in a touch of graphite to make it naturally fire-retardant, ensuring it meets all the British fire regulation standards and is completely safe for your homes.
+This helps us avoid using any nasty fire retardant chemicals to meet compliance requirements.

 Is latex a sustainable material?